If you have ulcerative colitis (UC), you’ve probably heard of biologics, a relatively new treatment for the condition.

 This type of biologic targets proteins that are involved in the process that leads to inflammation.

-It’s recommended for adults with moderate to severe UC that hasn’t improved with other treatments.
+It’s recommended for treating moderate to severe UC in adults that hasn’t improved with other treatments.

-The first time you get it as an IV infusion at your doctor’s office or clinic, a process which takes at least an hour.
-Then you get an injection every 8 weeks afterward.
+The first dose is administered as an IV infusion at your doctor’s office or clinic, a process which takes at least an hour.
+You then get an injection every 8 weeks afterward.

 Keep in mind that biologics have possible side effects, such as: